 Our station is located at the port of Anafi and is live evidence of the exceptional cooperation we have with the municipal authorities of the island.
 It is also a clear example of an extremely active fishing community as all discussions for the establishment of the station started with the initiative of the fishing communities of Antiparos and Anafi!

 The second station of the Ionian was set up in the bay of Garitsa, in the area of the Windmill, in one of the largest island Municipalities.
 In an extremely busy place, next to the Association of Amateur Fishermen, we hope that this new project will be embraced by the entire local community with the valuable help of the Municipal Authority.

-Our network of Marine Litter Collection Stations in the Cyclades expanded with the establishment of two new stations in Santorini, one in the fishing port of Vlychada and another in the fishing shelter of Monolithos.
-With the valuable cooperation of the Municipal Port Fund of Thira, the Municipality of Thira and the fishing community, the stations operate flawlessly from the first days of their installation.
+Our network of Marine Litter Collection Stations in the Cyclades expanded with the establishment of two new stations in Santorini, one in the fishing port of Vlychada and the other in the fishing shelter of Monolithos.
+With the invaluable cooperation with the Port Fund of Thira, the Municipality of Thira and the fishing community, the stations operate seamlessly from the first days of their installation.

 Why Aegean Rebreath

 Our actions in depolluting the seabeds are the first organized initiatives with the help and support of various governmental structures while our philosophy includes the awareness and training of the local communities and schools.